 Thailand provides universal healthcare through three different schemes: the civil service welfare system for government employees and their families, Social Security for private employees (expats included 750B paid by the employer and 750B pay by the employee),

 It is recommended for Expats working in Thailand to get private health insurance for access to a higher standard of healthcare.
 This can be negotiated as part of an employment contract.
+Or you can look at getting it by yourself.
+In both cases, many options are available.

 Employers are responsible for registering new employees with the local social security office as well as any changes to employment and monthly submission of wage information.